MicrosoftDocs/SupportArticles-docs/support/sql/admin/diagnostics-for-unreported-io-problems.md

 Because a stale read or a lost write results in data storage that isn't expected, a wide variety of behaviors may occur.
 It may appear as missing data, but some of the more common effects of missing data appear as index corruptions, such as error 644 or 625:

->Error 644 Severity Level 21 Message Text Could not find the index entry for RID '%.*hs' in index page %S_PGID, index ID %d, database '%.*ls'.
+> Error 644 Severity Level 21 Message Text Could not find the index entry for RID '%.*hs' in index page %S_PGID, index ID %d, database '%.*ls'.

->Error 625 Severity Level 21 Message Text Cannot retrieve row from page %S_PGID by RID because the slotid (%d) is not valid.
+> Error 625 Severity Level 21 Message Text Cannot retrieve row from page %S_PGID by RID because the slotid (%d) is not valid.

 Some customers have reported missing rows after they perform row count activities.
-This problem occurs because of a Lost Write.
+This problem occurs because of a lost write.
 Perhaps, the page was supposed to be linked to the clustered index page chain.
 If the write was physically lost, the data is also lost.

 > [!IMPORTANT]
 > If you experience any of the behaviors, or if you are suspicious of similar problems together with disabling caching mechanisms, Microsoft strongly recommends that you obtain the latest update for SQL Server and the latest SQL Server I/O Stress Simulator.
 Microsoft also strongly encourages that you perform a strict review of your operating system and its associated configurations.

-Note Microsoft has confirmed that under rare and heavy I/O loads, some hardware platforms can return a stale read.
+Note that Microsoft has confirmed that under rare and heavy I/O loads, some hardware platforms can return a stale read.
 If the extended diagnostics indicate a possible stale read or lost write condition, contact your hardware vendor for immediate follow up and test with the [SQLIOSim](../tools/sqliosim-utility-simulate-activity-disk-subsystem.md) utility.

 SQL Server requires systems to support guaranteed delivery to stable media as outlined under the [SQL Server I/O Reliability Program Requirements](https://support.microsoft.com/topic/kb826433-sql-server-diagnostics-added-to-detect-unreported-i-o-problems-due-to-stale-reads-or-lost-writes-ca3f00af-2ee2-04e3-e6dc-e09169328982?preview=true).
 For more information about the input and output requirements for the SQL Server database engine, see [Microsoft SQL Server Database Engine Input/Output Requirements](database-engine-input-output-requirements.md).